openjump-gis/openjump/lib/native/readme.txt

 .
 Create the folders if necessary.

-Same goes for Linux or OSX workstations use lib/native/linux-x64 and lib/native/linux-x86
+Same goes for Linux or OSX workstations.
+Use lib/native/linux-x64 and lib/native/linux-x86